This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 28.

-While it is not wrong to say that social media has made the world a village where from the village elder to the notorious child, all our just a tap away.
+Social media has made the world a village where from the village elder to the notorious child, all are just a tap away.
 Thus, the primary reason for using social media remains to keep in touch with family and friends.

 Users also head over to the scrolling feed to fill their spare time, read news, and know the current direction of the wind.
 A study revealed that the use of Pinterest for 10 minutes had a positive impact on users and they felt inspired along with increased levels of social well-being.
 Read about the experiment and its results from our Pinterest statistics article.